technomancy/bussard/Contributing.md

 playtesting.
 This is OK.
 Please do *run* the existing tests before sending a patch though!

-You should also run [luacheck](https://github.com/mpeterv/luacheck) against your changes to check for simple mistakes that can be caught with static analysis, like typos or accidental globals.
+We also run [luacheck](https://github.com/mpeterv/luacheck) to check for simple mistakes that can be caught with static analysis, like typos or accidental globals.
 It also catches certain style issues.

-You'll need [luarocks](https://luarocks.org), which hopefully is provided by your package manager.
-Ensure the `bin` directory of luarocks (typically `~/.luarocks/bin`) is on your `$PATH`.
+You can install it via your package manager or [luarocks](https://luarocks.org) To use it thru luarocks, ensure the `bin` directory of luarocks, typically `~/.luarocks/bin`, is on your `$PATH`.

     $ luarocks install --local luacheck && luarocks install --local lunatest [...]
     $ make ci

+This will also run the [fuzz tests](https://technomancy.us/180).
+You can run individual test phases with `make luacheck`, `make test`, or `make fuzz`.

 ## Philosophy